gnolang/gno/README.md

 ## Status

+_Update Jul 22nd, 2021: create pkgs/crypto/keys/client as crypto wallet._

+The new wallet will be used for signed communications.

+_Update Jul ?, 2021: Public invited to contribute to Gnolang/files tests.

 _Update Feb 13th, 2021: Implemented Logos UI framework._

 This is a still a work in a progress, though much of the structure of the interpreter